morgenthaler-de/AdsRemote/README.md

 How To...
 ===============

+> There is an unstable `develop` branch is selected by default.
+If you want to use this library in production see stable `master` branch or download from `release` section or use NuGet package `AdsRemote`.

 ## PLC instance

 First you have to create an instance of PLC object.
 This one wiil be like a factory that produces linked variables.